sixolet/phonotype/README.md

 B, C, D or X, Y, Z, W.
 2. The signal to send to the bus.

+`PARAM` (alias `PRM`) - 1 - Norns parameters

+PHONOTYPE is equipped with a bank of 16 general-purpose Norns parameters, mapped to `PARAM 0` through `PARAM 15`.
+Each ranges from 0 to 1.
+16n or similar recommended.

 `IT` - 0 - The previous line